drbo6/chiriboga/README.md

 I'll get to these when I have a minute.

+## Setup

+1. Clone the repository
+2. Download the card images from [chiriboga.cronbach.com/images/images.zip](https://chiriboga.cronbach.com/images/images.zip)
+3. Extract the zip into the project root (should create an `images/` folder)

+> **Note:** Card images are not included in this repository due to licensing.
+See `LICENSE.txt` in the zip for attribution details.

 # Debugging and Testing Guide for Chiriboga

 This guide explains how to create specific board states, enable debugging features, and test scenarios in the Netrunner implementation.